 The first is the seemingly self-evident terminology describing our subject group: digital natives.
 What does this term actually mean?
 We use it effortlessly to indicate some qualities of the interview subjects.
 But who exactly are digital natives?
 Who counts as a digital native?
 Whence this term?
 And perhaps most importantly, what are the consequences of deploying a marketing term with a distinct colonial and imperial legacy?
 How does the implicit anthropological formation of the object of study determine and shape that study even before it begins?
-As a cultural studies scholar, I am deeply suspect of framing a research subject in the language of a marketing scheme.
-And quite frankly, even more worried about adopting the colonialism of an anthropological gesture toward the "native population" of cyberspace, re-deploying this 19th century term devoid of its political and imperial context.
+As a Cultural Studies scholar, I am deeply suspect of framing a research subject in the language of a marketing scheme.
+And quite frankly, even more worried about adopting the colonialism of an anthropological gesture toward the "native population" of cyberspace, re-deploying this nineteenth-century term devoid of its political and imperial context.

 When positing or deploying a "native identity" formation such as digital natives, it might behoove us to consider extant critiques of ethnic identity scholarship.
-"Images... [of ethnicity]...purveyed by the mass media are neither just the compilation of folk ideas nor the popularization of scholarly findings, but also reflections of the needs of capital and the state.
-This material link is most easily seen in the advertising media, which not only describe products but also manipulate images of women, men, and children so as to define them as individuals needing those commodities."
-We see that material link in the ways the term digital natives has been deployed as a marketing category, with the proliferation of hundreds of articles bearing titles such as "Digital Natives: Six Ways Marketers can Engage Millennials."
-The term digital natives--despite its questionable descriptive capabilities regarding an entire global generation--is fundamentally a marketing category, aimed at selling even
+"Images ... [of ethnicity] ... purveyed by the mass media are neither just the compilation of folk ideas nor the popularization of scholarly findings, but also reflections of the needs of capital and the state.
+This material link is most easily seen in the advertising media, which not only describe products but also manipulate images of women, men, and children so as to define them as individuals needing those commodities" (di Leonardo 1984, 178).
+We see that material link in the ways the term digital natives has been deployed as a marketing category, with the proliferation of hundreds of articles bearing titles such as "Digital Natives: Six Ways Marketers Can Engage Millennials" (Sparks 2013).
+The term digital natives-despite its questionable descriptive capabilities regarding an entire global generation-is fundamentally a marketing category, aimed at selling even more effectively to the consumers who have a personal relationship with Beanie Babies, Tamagotchi and Slap bracelets (Sparks 2013).
+Conversations in boardrooms and blogs resonate with seminars such as "Cracking Today's Digital Natives: 5 Things to Keep in Mind When Marketing to Millennials" found on the Word of Mouth Marketing Association website which advises, "More than any other generation, millennials value relationships with brands that are authentic and have a one-on-one feel" (Jordan 2013).
+We need to be skeptical and wary of mobilizing marketing categories representative of what Naomi Klein (2000) calls the triumph of identity marketing as descriptors for academic research.
+Digital natives are in fact, the prized target of so-called "cool hunters," scholars with academic training in the social sciences and humanities, particular anthropology, hired to take on "ethnographic field work" on the demographics of coolness for corporate purposes (Klein 2000).